priyaroushni22/Finite_State_Traffic_Light/README.md

 # Finite_State_Traffic_Light
-Implemented a traffic light controller using Verilog and a finite state machine (FSM) design approach.
-The project aimed to simulate the behavior of a traffic light system with proper sequencing and timing.
+This project showcases a traffic light controller implemented in Verilog.
+It utilizes a finite state machine (FSM) to control the sequencing and timing of the traffic lights.
+The code includes the Verilog module for the controller, along with a testbench for functional verification.
+This project serves as a practical example of digital design using Verilog and demonstrates the implementation of an FSM-based system.